ndiego/icon-block/readme.txt

 The Icon Block includes controls for the icon's color and background.
 However, if your SVG icon has hard-coded color/fill values, the plugin will respect those instead of any applied custom colors.

+= Why can't I add SVG icons from my Media Library? =

+By default, WordPress does not allow you to add SVG files to your Media Library, but you can enable this functionality using plugins like [Safe SVG](https://wordpress.org/plugins/safe-svg/).
+If SVG uploads are enabled, you will see the option to insert icons from Media Library in the Icon block.

 = Why is the block not working for certain users? =

 WordPress only allows Administrators and Editors to save "Unfiltered HTML" content, which includes SVGs.
 The Icon Block will not work properly for users who are at the Author level or lower.